 Legacy protocols that depend upon IP fragmentation SHOULD be updated to break that dependency.
-However, in some cases, there may be no viable alternative to IP fragmentation (e.g., IPSEC tunnel mode, IP-in-IP encapsulation).
-In these cases, the protocol will continue to rely on IP fragmentation.
+However, in some cases, there may be no viable alternative to IP fragmentation (e.g., IPSEC tunnel mode, IPin-IP encapsulation).
+In these cases, the protocol will continue to rely on IP fragmentation but should only be used in environments where IP fragmentation is known to be supported.

-Some legacy protocols may be able to break their dependency upon IP fragmentation by using a sufficiently small MTU (e.g. The protocol minimum link MTU), disabling IP fragmentation, and ensuring that the transport protocol in use adapts its segment size to the MTU.
-Other legacy protocols may deploy a sufficiently reliable PMTU discovery mechanism (e.g., PLMPTUD).
-However, some legacy protocols will not be able to break their dependency on IP fragmentation at all.
+Protocols may be able to avoid IP fragmentation by using a sufficiently small MTU (e.g. The protocol minimum link MTU), disabling IP fragmentation, and ensuring that the transport protocol in use adapts its segment size to the MTU.
+Other protocols may deploy a sufficiently reliable PMTU discovery mechanism (e.g.,PLMPTUD).